What is labiaplasty revision & reconstruction?

 Your surgeon will also consider other factors, including your expectations for treatment and whether these are considered realistic.
 A physical examination will help to assess whether labiaplasty revision or reconstructive surgery is feasible.
 This will depend on the extent of the problem from the first labiaplasty procedure.
 A full labiaplasty reconstruction is only suitable in up to half of all cases assessed.

-The best candidates for revision labiaplasty are those that have mild to moderate surgical defects and have realistic expectations of what the procedure can achieve.
+The best candidates for revision labiaplasty are those who have mild to moderate surgical defects and have realistic expectations of what the procedure can achieve.
 Aiming for a perfect result is not considered realistic, and your surgeon will explain the risks and complications of labiaplasty revision in detail at your consultation.

 What are the most common reasons to have labiaplasty revision?